dysquard/pgpa/README.md

-  Double click the .exe file to unzip.
+  Double click the `GamepadPro Active Tool.exe` file to unzip.

   Then double click the `Activate.bat` file to activate your phone.
 <p align="center">